While bile duct cancer is considered relatively rare, around 8,000 people are still affected in the U.S. annually.

 Through our hassle-free application process, American Life Fund will help you get an immediate cash offer for your insurance policy.

 Read More >> What Is A Viatical Settlement

 Financial Assistance For Bile Duct Cancer Patients Type #2: Bile Duct Cancer-Specific Financial Grants

-There are a multitude of organizations that offer free money to bile duct cancer patients.
-This type of financial assistance is known as a bile duct cancer-specific financial grant.
+There is a multitude of organizations that offer free money to bile duct cancer patients.
+This type of financial assistance is a bile duct cancer-specific financial grant.

 While some grants are generalized and open to applicants with all cancer types, others are specific to bile duct cancer.
 The best place to search for financial grants you may qualify for is online and through your local nonprofit organizations.

-When looking online, try searching for “bile duct cancer financial grants”, as well as the more general but still applicable “cancer financial grants”.
-The best part about cancer financial grants is that they are free money, and don’t come with strings attached.
+When looking online, try searching for “bile duct cancer financial grants” and the more general but still applicable “cancer financial grants.”
+The best part about cancer financial grants is that they are free money and don’t come with strings attached.

 Although it can be time-consuming to locate grants, the time invested can pay for itself.
-When it comes to financial grants, the most challenging part is locating an organization that still has funding available.
-Don’t be discouraged–remember, persistence is key and resources are out there.
+Regarding financial grants, the most challenging part is locating an organization with funding available.
+Don’t be discouraged–persistence is key, and resources are out there.

 The following organizational funds offer financial assistance in the form of grants to bile duct cancer patients in need:

 - PAN Foundation Bile Duct Cancer Fund (available to Medicare patients only)